Come to a comfortable seat.

 And elongate your exhale.

-About two counts longer than your inhale.
+About two counts longer than you're in.

 Breathe in and out through your nose.